Project-MONAI/tutorials/automl/DiNTS/README.md

 ## Requirements
 The script is tested with:
 - `Ubuntu 20.04` |  `CUDA 11`
-- The seaching and training stage requires at least two 16GB GPUs.
+- The searching and training stage requires at least two 16GB GPUs.

 ## Dependencies and installation
 ### [Install Nvidia Docker]()